 Integration of fine-mapping GWAS SNPs and functional data in PsA

-As already explained in Chapters 1 and ??, fine-mapping of the GWAS signals is required in order to reduce the putative number of causal SNPs accounting for a particular association in complex diseases.
+Fine-mapping of GWAS signals is required in order to reduce the putative number of causal SNPs accounting for a particular association in complex diseases.
 Fine-mapping using genotype level data incorporates a locus step-wise conditional analysis to identify independent secondary signals, prior to calculate PP and credible sets for each of them (Bunts2015; Maller et al. 2012).
 In some cases, this enables to reduce the size of the region associated to disease and thus the number of putative causal SNPs that could be functionally relevant for the disease pathophysiology.
 Although fine-mapping reduces the number of putative causal SNPs from thousands to tens, additional integration of epigenetics and functional

 data as well as molecular assays are required to pinpoint the genetic variant and the mechanisms driving the association with disease.